-Measures in the energy sector require the installation of energy-efficient water heater technologies in new and existing residences and the development of an incentive program to replace water heaters with more efficient models, and incentivize the installation of solar photovoltaic panels on residences in the unincorporated area.
-The County also generates renewable energy on-site through solar and renewable electricity installations on County property through power purchase agreements.
+Measures in the energy sector incentivize the installation of solar photovoltaic panels on residences in the unincorporated area and require an increase in the amount of renewable electricity supplied to unincorporated county residents through the grid.
+The County also generates renewable energy on-site through solar and renewable electricity installations on County-owned property through power purchase agreements.
 Measures in this sector will help the County achieve reductions of 125,140 metric tons carbon dioxide equivalent in 2020 and 553,449 metric tons in 2030.

 Strategy E-1: Increase Building Energy Efficiency

 Strategy E-2: Increase Renewable Electricity Use

 Electricity and natural gas used in buildings contribute 33% of total greenhouse gas emissions in the unincorporated county.
 The County works to incentivize solar photovoltaic systems and incorporates new technologies and practices that increase energy savings, lower utility costs, and improve air quality in County buildings.
 The County also strives to increase the generation and use of renewable energy on-site at facilities and across the unincorporated county to reduce emissions from fossil fuel-generated electricity.

 Looking to the future, the County plans to achieve 90% renewable electricity for the unincorporated area by 2030 through a renewable energy program.